Assignment problem: Many-to-many assignment

 An integral maximum flow of minimum cost can be found in polynomial time; see network flow problem.
 Every integral maximum flow in this network corresponds to a matching in which at most c_{i} tasks are assigned to each agent i and at most d_{j} agents are assigned to each task j (in the balanced case, exactly c_{i} tasks are assigned to i and exactly d_{j} agents are assigned to j).
 A min-cost maximum flow corresponds to a min-cost assignment.

 Generalization

 When phrased as a graph theory problem, the assignment problem can be extended from bipartite graphs to arbitrary graphs.
-The corresponding problem, of finding a matching in a weighted graph where the sum of weights is maximized, is called the maximum weight matching problem.
+The corresponding problem, of finding a matching in a weighted graph where the sum of weights is maximized, is called the maximum-weight matching problem.

 Another generalization of the assignment problem is extending the number of sets to be matched from two to many.
 So that rather than matching agents to tasks, the problem is extended to matching agents to tasks to time intervals to locations.
-This results in Multidimensional assignment problem (MAP).
+This results in Multidimensional assignment problem.